Makerspace-KTH/c_programing_intro/README.md

 ## 3. Install Visual Studio Code for editing C programs

-Visual Studio Code is an open-source IDE avaliable for Linux, Windows and MacOS.
+Visual Studio Code is an open-source IDE available for Linux, Windows and MacOS.
 It can be downloaded [here](https://code.visualstudio.com).
 Please download and install the right version for your operating system.

 ### In case of Ubuntu Linux